ludv1x/ClickHouse/utils/broken-part-cutter/README.md

 * Stop clickhouse-server: `sudo service clickhouse-server stop`
 * Move deatached parts (i.e. parts from deateached directory) to storagre dir `mv  /opt/clickhouse/data/db/broken_table/detached/* /opt/clickhouse/data/db/broken_table/`
+* Check that only single part in the broken table
 * run broken-part-cutter `./broken-part-cutter <db> <broken_table>`
-* it should finished sucessfully
+* It should be finished sucessfully
-* if it fails, you could revert chnges, just copy content of created backup dir into broken partition
+* If it fails, you could revert changes, just copy content of created backup dir into broken partition (it will looks like `19700101_19700101_2_8_3_backup`), contact with me